Top 7 Graphic Design Trends (2021-2023)

 Adrian & Gidi’s paper-like florals for L’occitane.

-2020 was the year where people took up new crafts, so it’s not surprising that using traditional mediums like paper and watercolor is an emerging graphic design trend.
+So it’s not surprising that using traditional mediums like paper and watercolor is an emerging graphic design trend.

 This trend is related to the increase in natural shapes and textures, as they both rely on imperfection that evokes a personable warmth.